tylermenezes/www-old/content/blog/Startups/Why I Do What I Do.md

 ## Teaching

-But programming is still rarely taught, and even if that improved, our education system isn't set up to teach it properly.[^5]
+But programming is still rarely taught, and even if that improved, our education system isn't set up to teach it properly.

 I picked up programming because I chanced upon a book, and that may have been lucky in more ways than one: I've met many students who were initially bored by programming when their schools tried to expose them to it.